LucaZampierin/ABABSE/README.md

 # ABABSE2
 Code for the paper 'An Unsupervised Approach for Aspect-Based Sentiment Classification Using Attentional Neural Models'p.
 The code is an adaptation of the scripts made available by Truşcǎ, Wassenberg, Frasincar & Dekker (2020).

-In this project, two novel unsupervised attentional neural network models for Aspect-Based Sentiment CLassification (ABSC) are introduced.
-The models, Attention-Based Aspect-Based Sentiment Extraction 1 (ABABSE1) and Attention-Based Aspect-Based Sentiment Extraction 2 (ABABSE2), are inspired by the work done by He, Lee, Ng, & Dahlmeier (2017).
+In this project, three novel unsupervised attentional neural network models for Aspect-Based Sentiment CLassification (ABSC) are introduced.
+The models, Attention-Based Aspect-Based Sentiment Extraction 1 (ABABSE1), Attention-Based Aspect-Based Sentiment Extraction 2 (ABABSE2), and Unsupervised Left-Center-Right separated neural network with Rotatory attention (Uns-LCR-Rot) are inspired by the work done by He, Lee, Ng, & Dahlmeier (2017).
 ABABSE2 is concluded to be the best performing one.

 ## Installation